-- In the sector of products with official eco-labels, 8.6 % of turnover was generated with particularly environmentally friendly products.
+- In the sector of products with official eco-labels, 8.3 % of turnover was generated with particularly environmentally friendly products in 2017.

 - The Federal Government has set the target of increasing the market share of environmentally friendly products to 34 % by 2030.

-- Further efforts are needed to achieve this target, especially in the food sector.
+- More efforts are needed to achieve this goal, particularly in the food and mobility sectors.

 Private households can encourage sustainable consumption both directly and indirectly.
 Their purchasing decisions influences their own environmental footprint.
 For instance, energy-efficient vehicles or well-insulated homes need less energy and produce fewer greenhouse gas emissions.
 At the same time, consumers can reward manufacturers who have particularly sustainable production methods by favouring their products.